MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ## Installation update event

-The `installationUpdate` event is an activity sent to the bot.
+When a new member is added to a team, the `installationUpdate` event is sent to your bot on installation.
 The bot can use this event to send an introductory message.
 Uninstallation of the bot also triggers event.
 On installing a bot, the **action** field in the event is set to *add*, and when the bot is uninstalled the **action** field is set to *remove*.
+The bot also posts the message in the same channel using [conversationUpdate event](#team-members-added).
+This event helps you to meet your privacy and retain data requirements.
+You can delete user or the thread data when the bot is uninstalled.

 > [!NOTE]
 > When you upgrade an application, and then add or remove a bot, the action also triggers the `installationUpdate` event.
 The **action** field is set to *add-upgrade* if you add a bot or *remove-upgrade* if you remove a bot.

-When a new member is added to a chat or channel, the `installationUpdate` event send an introductory message from your bot on installation.
-The bot also posts the message in the same channel using [conversationUpdate event](#team-members-added).
-This event helps you to meet your privacy and retain data requirements.
-You can delete user or the thread data when the bot is uninstalled.

 The following code shows an example of `installationupdate` event: